manaskarekar/convrs/brainstorm.md

 ### TODO:

+- Make the source file type requirement optional.
+Just infer from file extension.
+If file doesn't have it, then require it.
+- Handle file IO/paths etc more idiomatically.
 - Strings and company are handled atrociously right now.
 Please fix.
 - Use write! macro for string building.
 - Use ? wherever you can.
 - Consequently, return Result<String, Error> and handle accordingly.
 - Perhaps, use the reader.lines() method to read the file.
-- Use traits.
-- Think about how to restructure the code for using with traits.
+- Use traits: think about how to restructure the code for using with traits.
+	- Instead of match, just pass in the object of whatever type and implement a convert trait for all objects.
 - Rethink the need for the IR struct.
+- Use Cow

 ### Wishlist: